jeremymiller00/Predicting-Success-in-Online-Education/README.md

 The data come from the Open University Learning Analytics dataset, which can be found [here](https://analyse.kmi.open.ac.uk/open_dataset).
 The dataset contains anonynmised data from seven online courses over a two-year period from 2013-2014 with terms starting in either February or October.
 There are data about courses, students, and students' interactions with the online Viritual Learning Environment.

-For purposes of statistical modeling, I split the data into three subdivisions: data from the first 1/4 of the course, data from the first half of the course, and data from the fir st 3/4 of the course.
+The first half of the course, and data from the fir st 3/4 of the course.

 The data schema is described in this figure:

 ![data](reports/figures/schema.png "Data Schema")

 ## Data Pipeline and Feature Engineering
-With the goal being able to effectively predict whether a given students would successfully complete a given course, I began by eliminating records for students who were not enrolled on the first day of the course (many students registered for a course, then withdrew before the first day).
+With the goal being able to effectively predict whether a given students would successfully complete a given course, I split the data into three subdivisions: data from the first 1/4 of the course, data from the first half of the course, and data from the fir st 3/4 of the course.
+I also eliminated records for students who were not enrolled on the first day of the course (many students registered for a course, then withdrew before the first day).
 I then estimated the student's final score (it was not provided in the data) by taking the weighted sum of assessments (weights were provided).
 After realizing the some of the estimated final scores ranged up to 200, and determined which courses were "double-modules" and halved those estimated final score.
 A double-module is worth twice the credit of a single course and scored on a scale of 200.
 I then joined and aggregated the data to create the following features:

 * Demographics and Student Information
     * gender